 To address this, we introduce \textbf{Superman}, a unified, multi-task, and multi-modal generative framework that reformulates these disparate challenges as a conditional sequence generation problem.
 Our approach has two key advantages: 1) it unifies perception and generation in a single model, promoting knowledge sharing between tasks; 2) it is flexible with multi-modal inputs, processing video, sequential skeletons, and text within the same architecture.
 Our cornerstone is the Vision-Guided Motion Tokenizer, a VQ-VAE~\cite{van2017neural} architecture building a universal, discrete pose vocabulary.
 Unlike prior works limited to skeleton data, our tokenizer introduces a \textbf{hybrid codebook} for a richer, cross-modal representation.
 Each token comprises paired visual and geometric prototypes.
 This structure guides quantization using both visual appearance from frames and 3D skeleton geometry, creating a powerful representation that intrinsically links visual evidence to motion semantics.

 Grounded in this motion language, our MLLM flexibly processes diverse inputs within a single architecture.
 It can: \textbf{(1) Estimate 3D Pose} by translating a video into a sequence of pose tokens. \textbf{(2) Predict Motion} by auto-regressively completing a pose sequence. \textbf{(3) Perform In-betweening} by generating intermediate tokens between keyframes.
 As shown in Fig.~\ref{fig:teaser}, our unified design is validated by extensive experiments on standard benchmarks including Human3.6M~\cite{ionescu2013h36m} and 3PDW~\cite{von2018_3dpw}.
-Superman achieves state-of-the-art performance across all tasks, even when compared with traditional multitask models specializing in perception tasks.
-For instance, for 3D pose estimation on Human3.6M~\cite{ionescu2013h36m}, Superman achieves an 11.97\% improvement compared with the state-of-the-art multi-task perception method~\cite{liu2025human}, and a 10.91\% improvement compared with the state-of-the-art LLM/MLLM-based method~\cite{feng2025posellava}.
+Superman achieves state-of-the-art performances across all tasks, even when compared with traditional multi-task models specializing in perception tasks.
+For instance, for 3D pose estimation on Human3.6M~\cite{ionescu2013h36m}, Superman achieves an 11.97\% improvement compared with state-of-the-art multi-task perception method~\cite{liu2025human}, and a 10.91\% improvement compared with state-of-the-art LLM/MLLM-based method~\cite{feng2025posellava}.
 Additionally, Superman delivers strong generalization performance.
-Trained exclusively on Human3.6M, Superman generalizes well to unseen data, namely 3DPW~\cite{von2018_3dpw}, and outperforms existing methods.
+Trained exclusively on Human3.6M, Superman generalizes well to unseen data, namely, 3DPW~\cite{von2018_3dpw}, outperforming existing methods.
 Our contributions are threefold:

 \begin{itemize} \item We propose a unified generative framework that leverages a single MLLM for multi-task, multi-modal human motion analysis, bridging the gap between motion perception and generation. \item We introduce a novel Vision-Guided Motion Tokenizer that creates a robust, cross-modal pose vocabulary.
 By designing a hybrid codebook where each token is a bimodal entity comprising paired visual and geometric prototypes, we ensure that the quantization process is simultaneously guided by both appearance features from video and the geometric structure of 3D skeletons. \item We demonstrate that our unified method achieves state-of-the-art across diverse tasks, validating the efficacy and scalability of our approach. \end{itemize}